cancerit/VaLiAnT/README.md

 ### Reference sequence retrieval quality check file

-Comma-separated values (CSV) file with no header reporting the reference sequences as retrieved based on the genomic coordinates and extension vector provided in the [targeton file](#targeton-file).
+Comma-separated values (CSV) file with no header reporting the reference sequences as retrieved based on the genomic coordinates and extension vector provided in the [SGE targeton file](#sge-targeton-file).

 The targeton name is derived from the genomic coordinates of the reference sequence.